jiko/stopabadcure/_posts/2013-09-24-about-the-committee.md

 title: About the Committee
 ---

 Here is a current list of the members of the Committee to Stop a Bad Cure.
-Including me, we have 30 members.
-The most recent additions were **Clinton Adams Jr.,** **Edward "Gomer" Moody** and **Joe MacCracken**.
-All three joined on Saturday, Oct.
-5.
+Including me, we have 31 members.
+The most recent addition was **Tom Ortiz,** Independence, who joined us Oct.10.
+Tom is retired from Tension Envelopes.

-Clinton is a lawyer and a civic and political activist.
-He is the attorney for the political group Freedom Inc., whose board of directors recently voted to oppose the proposed sales-tax increase.
-Clinton is a Freedom board member.

-Ed is the former owner of the Gomer's liquor store chain.
-He ran unsuccessfully for KC mayor at least once.

-Joe is a former bar owner, actor and plumbing supply salesman.
-He now works as a handyman and does a lot of work for Minsky's, Osteria Il Centro and Eggcetera, a cluster of restaurants at 51st and Main.

-Welcome aboard, gentlemen!

 (All members of the committee are Jackson County residents.)